wso2/docs-is/en/docs/setup/migration-guide.md

     ```

     !!! warning
-        If the above configurations are already set as false you should not run the below scripts.
+        If the above configurations are already set as `false` you should not run the below scripts.

-    When these configurations are turned off we need to remove the versioning detatils from the
+    When the above configurations are turned off, we need to remove the versioning detatils from the
     database in order for the registry resources to work properly.
 Choose the relevant DB type and run the
     script against the DB that the registry resides in.